Starting school: planning a successful transition

 Making back-up plans

-It’s a good idea to have a second choice in mind in case you don’t get your first choice of school.
+It’s a good idea to have a second choice of school in case you don’t get your first choice.

 Discuss building modifications

 It’s a good idea to start talking to the school about building modifications as soon as possible.
 This gives the school time to follow up with your state or territory education department.
 Later, your child’s student support group (SSG) will discuss the building modifications with the school.

 Term 2 in the year before starting school